 The approach taken here can be described as hybrid agent-based modelling.
 Agent-based models (ABM) can range from toy models to fully parameterized models, and we here start from data and qualitative stylized facts, to build a model that will be validated and/or calibrated on output data and qualitative behaviour.
 Recent trends in ABM include pattern-oriented modelling, new practices in multi-modelling and high performance computing (HPC), and the model proposed here enters this framework.

-The structure of the model is wanted simple but included two scales of evolution: the meso-scale conditioning population and economic opportunities spatial distributions, and the micro-scale corresponding to the level of residential dynamics.
+The structure of the model is wanted simple but included two scales of evolution: the meso-scale conditioning population and economic opportunities spatial distributions, and the micro-scale corresponding to the level of migrants’ residential dynamics.
 The variety of economic profile is taken into account with a tuneable wealth distribution, and the corresponding economic categories.
 Dynamics follow discrete choice, for which utilities include accessibility, cost of life and risk aversion.
-An additional term allows to include state regulations.
+An additional term allows us to include state regulations.
 The temporal evolution is sequential, first at the meso scale (Gibrat’s law and scaling laws); new migrants enter the city and settle according to their social network; discrete choice migrations occur; and variables are finally updated.

 The model is implemented in Netlogo and HPC exploration through the model exploration software OpenMole.
 It is for now only implemented on synthetic data, i.e. synthetic city systems respecting simple rules (rank-size laws, monocentric cities).
-First results allow to obtain the statistical behaviour of the model for some parameter points.
+First results allow us to obtain the statistical behaviour of the model for some parameter points.
 It confirms the internal consistence and gives the number of repetitions needed to reach a certain confidence interval under some assumptions.
-Some phase diagrams were obtained, and although seem to follow expected behaviour for obvious parameters esults are too preliminary to draw any conclusion on unexpected emergent behaviour.
+Some phase diagrams were obtained, and although seem to follow expected behaviour for obvious parameters.
+Results are too preliminary to draw any conclusion on unexpected emergent behaviour.
 Further work will be the full exploration on synthetic data, then stylization and scenarios for real DPR configurations, and the corresponding model behaviour on real and hybrid configurations.
 Targeted experience plan should answer to specific questions such as the role of economic diversity or the influence of state regulation.
-Iterative further model construction are a potentialities depending on qualitative outputs.
+Iterative further models constructions are a potentialities depending on qualitative outputs.
 The final expected results are the impact of processes linked to migrant diversities on emergent dynamics, and the unveiling of state strategies through regulations.

 In conclusion, this work is a first insight into an interdisciplinary complex approach on meso-scale migration dynamics.
-In this paper, both qualitative empirical knowledge and quantitative theoretical knowledge are crucial for its success, and qualitative fieldwork is as important as good in order to not end up quickly into dead-end streets.
+In this paper, both qualitative empirical knowledge and quantitative theoretical knowledge are crucial for its success, and qualitative fieldwork is as important as good modelling in order to not end up quickly into dead-end streets.
 Furthermore, it is wanted as complementary to “classical” approaches (typically quantitative contributions such as statistics or equilibrium economics).

 Valentina Anzoise